-In the 1940s, Dorothea Clapp from New Jersey, USA, began to pray for the students of her neighboring high school.
-For over 15 years she prayed faithfully and asked God to change the world through these young people.
+In the 1940s, Dorothea Clapp from New Jersey, USA, began to pray for the students at her neighbouring high school.
+For over 15 years, she prayed faithfully and asked God to change the world through these young people.
 And God answered her prayers!

-“We must recognize that an organization like OM that serves in the frontline of spiritual ministry cannot exist without the covering of prayers”, confirms Lawrence Tong, International Director of OM since 2013.
+“We must recognise that an organisation like OM that serves in the frontline of spiritual ministry cannot exist without the covering of prayers," confirms Lawrence Tong, International Director of OM since 2013.
 “OM was birthed and sustained by prayer and will continue to subsist through the prayers of God’s people.
 We cannot neglect this spiritual truth.”
 So OM teams all over the world still meet for prayer meetings and countless prayer partners all over the world support the OM work in prayer.

-Prayer makes a difference - and the apparently inconspicuous prayers of a woman became a worldwide missionary organization.
-Your prayer can also make a difference and we would be happy if you (continue to) support the work of OM in prayer!
+Prayer makes a difference–and the apparently inconspicuous prayers of a woman became a worldwide missionary organisation.
+Your prayer can also make a difference and we would be happy if you continued to support the work of OM in prayer!

-"TeenStreet is an event with over 4000 people from about 20 countries and we feel that prayer for the youth at TeenStreet is the most important thing.
+"TeenStreet is an event with over 4,000 people from about 20 countries and we feel that prayer for the youth at TeenStreet is the most important thing.
 We hope that young people in Europe will be hungry for a personal relationship with Jesus and that they will take responsibility for this relationship and follow it up.
-But it is also a challenge to make TeenStreet a safe and well-organized place and so, despite all the work, the blessing, favor and protection of Jesus is what we depend on."
-Hanna Schultz, TeenStreet Europe leadership team
+But it is also a challenge to make TeenStreet a safe and well-organised place and so, despite all the work, the blessing, favour and protection of Jesus is what we depend on." – Hanna Schultz, TeenStreet Europe leadership team